 This is Part Three of a three-part series about saving money on groceries.
 Earlier this week, I explained how you can save hundreds of dollars a year by doing a little legwork.
 Then, I described how I prepare days before going to the store.

 OK.
-The Millennial Miser has now climbed into his chariot and driven to the grocery store — on Saturday, when paper coupons double in value.
+The Millennial Miser is back from the grocery store — on Saturday, when paper coupons double in value.
 He skillfully avoided the shoppers playing shopping cart derby in the parking lot.

 But we’re not home free.
 This is where even the best-laid savings plans can go off the rails.
 My strategy to avoid this revolves around doing three big things.

 I buy most things based not on brand, but what’s on sale and what I have coupons for.
 And I come prepared with a written-down list so I don’t get distracted by items I don’t need.

 My shopping trip starts in the produce section.
 (Honestly, we should all be spending a good percentage of our time in the produce section.)

 Here, I buy a wide variety of fruits and vegetables based on the time of year and the price.
 I always buy bananas (they’re cheap and rarely fluctuate in price) but I like many fruits and veggies, so I let the prices dictate what I’ll buy.

 Fall: apples.
 Summer: berries and melons.
 Other times of the year: whatever’s cheapest.

 And isn’t moldy.
 Seriously people.
 Inspect those containers.